 - Test with your cold metal spoon for doneness by dipping the spoon in the liquid and removing.
 When jelly no longer drips from the spoon and slides off slowly in a sheet instead, it has jelled properly.

-- Ladle hot mixture into hot, sterilized jars, leaving about ¼ to ½ inch headspace in jar.
+- Remove the pot from the heat, skim off any foam, and ladle hot mixture into hot, sterilized jars, leaving about ¼ to ½ inch headspace in jar.
 Apply the lids and process in hot water canner for 10 to 15 minutes (adjusting for altitude.)